IAWG-CSBC-PSON/hack2022-01-artifacts/README.md

 precision=0.78, recall=0.67
 ```

-## Food for Thought
+## Considerations
 1. Ground truth labels can themselves be inaccurate.
 How might classifiers be trained to be become robust to misclassified artifacts, false positives (artifact-free cells inadvertently classified as noisy), or false negatives (artifacts which have gone unannotated)?

 2. Are pixel-level classifiers superior to those developed using derived single-cell data (i.e. feature tables)?
 What about models that integrate information at both the pixel and cell levels?

 ## Suggested Computational Resources and Software Packages
-* High-level programming language: Python 3 is recommended
+* A high-level programming language (Python 3 is recommended)
-* Recommended software packages include data analysis libraries such as `pandas`, `numpy`, and `scipy`; libraries for reading, writing, analyzing, and visualizing multi-channel TIFF files including `tifffile`, `skimage`, `matplotlib`, `napari`, `scikit-learn`; and various machine learning and artificial intelligence libraries such as `tensorflow`, `keras`, and `pytorch`.
-If using Python 3, all of the aforementioned libraries can be installed in a clean Python virtual environment dedicated to this hackathon challenge by running the following commands:
+* Software packages including data analysis libraries such as `pandas`, `numpy`, and `scipy`; libraries for reading, writing, analyzing, and visualizing multi-channel TIFF files like `tifffile`, `skimage`, `matplotlib`, `napari`, `scikit-learn`; and various machine learning and artificial intelligence libraries such as `tensorflow`, `keras`, and `pytorch`.
+If using Python 3, the aforementioned libraries can all be installed at once in a clean Python virtual environment dedicated to this project by running the following commands:
 ```
 $ python3 -m venv ~/artifacts  # Creates a new Python virtual environment
 $ source ~/artifacts/bin/activate  # Step into the new virtual environment